-- Define scope, audit criteria and the objectives of each audit; - Select audit staff competent in the audit process and subject matter; and - Ensure that audit results are reported to relevant senior management. - The audits will be undertaken on a quarterly basis during the construction/commissioning phase and annually during the operational phase.
+- Define scope, audit criteria and the objectives of each audit; - Select audit staff competent in the audit process and subject matter; and - Ensure that audit results are reported to relevant senior management.

 The audits will be undertaken on a quarterly basis during the construction/commissioning phase and annually during the operational phase.